dickwyn/v2/README.md

     │   │   └── pre         # Original image files before compression
     │   └── js              # All additional scripts (.js)
     ├── .gitattributes
-    ├── .gitignore          # Folder that are ignored by git ├── CNAME               # Used for GitHub pages custom domain ├── README.md           # Readme file for repository ├── _config.yml         # Stores pre-determined values
+    ├── .gitignore          # Folders and files that are ignored by git ├── CNAME               # Used for GitHub pages custom domain ├── README.md           # Readme file for repository ├── _config.yml         # Stores pre-determined values